-It's a concept that diversity experts have preached for years: Diversity is not only a good thing to have, it's good business.
+It's a concept that's been preached for years: Diversity is not only a good thing to do, it's good for business.
 A company that better reflects the composition of the community can reap benefits.
 Research from McKinsey & Company shows "companies in the top quartile for gender or racial and ethnic diversity are more likely to have financial returns above their national industry medians."
 Firms in the lower quartile for diversity, the research indicates, are "statistically less likely to achieve above-average returns."

 For many brands and organizations, this idea seems obvious.
 It should be noted, though, the concept is relatively new.
 Not all boundaries are as yielding as others.
 Look at the arts.
 Even though the population is roughly 50 percent female, it's still a novelty to see a woman conducting an orchestra.
 As recently as 2013 a prominent conductor blasted maestras, saying men are better than women on the podium.
-His sexist reasoning provoked an outrage.
-Yet in 2019, there's just only one female conductor of a major symphony orchestra.
+It's appropriate that his sexist logic provoked an outrage.
+Yet in 2019, there's just one female conductor of a major symphony orchestra.

 Lights, Camera, Action, Men

-We'll accept the argument that much of the classical music world is stuffy and reluctant to change.
+We'll accept the argument that some elements of the classical music world are reluctant to change.
 What about film?
 Is there an industry more dependent on current tastes and trends than Hollywood?
-OK, try to name ten female directors of major motion pictures.
+OK, now try to name 10 female directors of major motion pictures.

 Earlier this month in Variety, senior film writer Matt Donnelly characterized the employment numbers for female film directors as "appalling."
 This happened despite indications that Hollywood "is making progress in enlisting more female directors" — after engaging in vigorous conversations about achieving gender equality at every level of show business."

 The business world still has diversity gaps.
 Sad to say, PR is a notable example.
 Women dominate in terms of numbers, yet globally, only about 30 percent of PR agency C-suites feature a woman in the top office.